 Country Call

-In the Country Call, the International Climate Initiative (IKI) works with a partner government to develop funding priorities for bilateral projects.
-This in-depth cooperation takes place mainly with the IKI focus countries.
+In the Country Call, the International Climate Initiative (IKI) works with a partner government to develop thematic priorities for bilateral projects.
+This in-depth cooperation takes place mainly with the IKI priority countries.
 Country Calls aim to further develop the IKI portfolio in the country in question.
 In doing so, the focus is on the country-specific priorities derived from the Paris Agreement and the Convention on Biological Diversity (CBD).
-In most cases, two funding priorities are set for each country call: one project is then to be implemented for each priority.
-The funding volume, which is provided by the IKI, is typically between EUR 12 and 15 million for each selected project.
+In most cases, two to three thematic priorities are set for each Country Call: one project is then to be implemented for each priority.
+The funding volume, which is provided by the IKI, is typically per thematic priority between EUR 8 and 30 million for each selected project.

 How much funding is provided?